culturedigitalskills/2024-360-digitisation/episodes/camerasetup-acquisition.Rmd

 ## Shooting tips

-- Use a good quality tripod for maximum stabilisation.
-However try to use a not slimmer tripod to avoid to much editing ofbthe final image.
+- Use a good-quality tripod for maximum stabilisation.
+However, try to use a not slimmer tripod to avoid too much editing of the final image.

 - Keep the sun on the side of the camera and do not position the camera directly looking at the sun.